TheHutGroup/Horizon-Public-Docs/examples/basket/add-to-basket.md

 Note: The basket ID will update with each manipulation to the basket as it contains a last-updated timestamp.
 The basket ID may also change on the first request after a login, as a basket merge can occur.

 Altering the quantity of the basket is a separate mutation that allows you to set the quantity of an item if you know its already there.
+However, calling the addProductToBasket mutation using a basketId containing a pre-existing product will result in the quantity of the pre-existing product to also be updated, where the new quantity of the pre-existing product will be the sum of the old quantity of the product, plus the quantity of the product you wish to add.

 ```graphql
 mutation AddToBasket {